maxio-com/stoplight-platform-api-docs/portal/content/core-concepts/product-catalog.md

 }
 ```

-Please see the full API documentation for [adjustments](https://developers.chargify.com/docs/api-docs/b3A6MTQxMTAzOTY-create-adjustment) for more detailed information.
+Please see the full API documentation for [Adjustments](https://developers.chargify.com/docs/api-docs/b3A6MTQxMTAzOTY-create-adjustment) for detailed information.